-St. Scholastica's Graduate Teaching Licensure (GTL) program provides students with the benefit of earning a Minnesota teaching license while working toward a Master of Science degree.
-The program is designed for working professionals.
-Classes are taught in a blended online/on-campus format that usually limits in class time to two weekends (Friday or Saturday) per month.
+St. Scholastica's Graduate Teaching Licensure (GTL) program prepares students to earn a Minnesota teaching license while working toward a Master of Science degree.
+The program is designed for working professionals with classes that are taught in a blended online/on-campus format.
+In class time is limited to two weekends (Friday or Saturday) per month.

 This is an innovative program designed to provide professional preparation of teachers for elementary and secondary licensure.
 Students choose from one of the two following areas: